athulrajneoito/neoito-playbook/docs/agile/effective-organization/delivery-plan.md

 You can also leverage one of these tools by creating your epics and features and add the weeks estimates.

-The [Plans (Preview) feature on Azure DevOps](https://docs.microsoft.com/en-us/azure/devops/project/navigation/preview-features?view=azure-devops) will help you make a plan.
+The plan features on different DevOps module will help you make a plan.
 Delivery Plans provide a schedule of stories or features your team plan to deliver.
 Delivery Plans show the scheduled work items by a sprint (iteration path) of selected teams against a calendar view.

 Confluence JIRA, Trello, Rally, Asana, Basecamp, and Github Issues are other similar tools in the market (some are free, others you pay a monthly fee, or you can install on-prem) that you can leverage.